-Artificially sweetened drinks, or anything with artificial colourings, added flavours, or preservatives
+Artificially sweetened drinks, or anything with artificial colorings, added flavors, or preservatives

 There’s often a lot of confusion about whether dairy is paleo-friendly or not — and frankly, it’s a bit of a grey area.
 Technically, dairy is not paleo.
 Most people don’t tolerate lactose well and should therefore avoid consumption of it.
 In addition, conventional dairy products often contain hormones and antibiotics that can end up wreaking havoc on the bodies.
 They’re also in high in carbs and insulin-promoting.

 But there’s one dairy product that most paleo-followers do consume: grass-fed butter or ghee (clarified butter).
-With high saturated fat content and low levels of lactose, both are good choices on the paleo diet.
+Both are good choices on the paleo diet because they contain high saturated fat content and low levels of lactose.

 While we’re telling you it’s paleo-approved and safe for you to consume, don’t go overboard.
 The sugar content adds up, so keep it to just one drink to enjoy in moderation.

 Alcohol is one category that most people like to pretend isn’t part of a ‘diet,’ and it’s perhaps the greyest of all grey areas.
 It’s well known that excess alcohol consumption is never a good idea, whether you’re following a paleo lifestyle or not.
 But is it okay to consume every now and again?
 Long story short, alcohol isn’t really paleo-friendly.